ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/acms_create_github_dir.md

 1. By the time you are finished, you should have a `github` directory immediately under the home directory of your SPIS ETS account, that is a directory called `~/github`

 2. By the time you are finished, you'll have learned about a few basic Linux/Unix commands, including the ones in the table below.
 Note that Linux is an operating system that is a clone of the Unix operating system.
-Everyone you learn will apply to both, and we will talk about Unix and Linux interchangeably throughout the SPIS labs.
+However, everything you learn here will apply to both, and we will talk about Unix and Linux interchangeably throughout the SPIS labs.

 If *both* you *and* your pair partner are already thoroughly familiar with Unix command basics&mdash;that is, you know how to create
 `~/github`, and you are *throughly* familiar with everything in the table below, you can just create ~/mkdir, and skip